|Position:||Associate Head Coach / Recruiting Coordinator|

-Gino DiMare serves assistant coach in charge of hitting, as well as the baseball program's recruiting coordinator.
-Overall, this will mark DiMare's 15th year as a member of the Hurricanes baseball staff.
+Gino DiMare serves as associate head coach in charge of hitting, as well as the baseball program's recruiting coordinator.
+Overall, 2016 marked DiMare's 17th year as a member of the Hurricanes baseball staff.

 DiMare rejoined the University of Miami baseball program after three years away from the program in 2011.
 Prior to his exit in 2008, DiMare served as the Canes recruiting coordinator and hitting coach over his final nine seasons.
 He held the title of assistant head coach during the 2008 season - a year the Canes won the Atlantic Coast Conference championship before advancing to the College World Series.